-Key Audit Matter How the matter was addressed in audit Market Linked Debentures (MLD) of ₹2,091 Lakh as at March 31, 2023.
-The Rate of Interest on which is linked to performance of specified indices over the period of debentures. • Held discussion with management and obtained understanding Further, Market Linked Debentures is a key number in the balance sheet and will remain an important funding mechanism for continued growth. approval of assumptions and data inputs. erefore, in our view, Market Linked Debentures is important to the iders understanding of the financial statements.
-As a result of these ms we consider accounting for Market Linked Debentures to be a key dit matter at March 31, 2023.
-Evaluate the design and tasted operating effectiveness of controls related to the data considered in the valuation, related calculations Based on our audit procedures, we noted no reportable matters regarding MLD classification and its valuation.
+Market Linked Debentures (MLD)

+The company has non-convertible debentures (market linked debentures) of ₹2,091 Lakh as at March 31, 2023.
+The Rate of Interest on which is linked to performance of specified indices over the period of debentures.

+Further, Market Linked Debentures is a key number in the balance sheet and will remain an important funding mechanism for continued growth.
+Therefore, in our view, Market Linked Debentures is important to the readers understanding of the financial statements.
+As a result of these items we consider accounting for Market Linked Debentures to be a key audit matter at March 31, 2023.